project1-5/celix/report.md

 Many links in the repo lead to 404s, which was also annoying.
 There was a certain amount of documentation however, which helped.
 The main communication channel was through a mailing list.
 These are usually more well-suited for long-term discussion and since our team did not have a lot of experience using one we did not end up contacting the team for support.

+Additionally, there was plenty of documentation on how to install the actual Celix application and use it to create more submodules, but there was very little, if any, documentation directing us on how to locate + run test suites for the entire project.

 ## Existing test cases relating to refactored code
 All of the test cases that utilize CppUTest (which should be all) will be affected by our refactoring.